Miss Panamá 2016: Judges

+Contestants

+These are the candidates evaluated through a casting for this edition:

 Preliminary interviews

 On April 16, Señorita Panama candidates participated in qualifiers through a swimsuit contest and a personal interview.

 Gala Viva Panama

 Held on September 1, the Gala Viva Panama was the election for the Best National Costume.
 In this competition, the contestants were not evaluated, only the costumes.

 The event showcased the creative work of Panamanian designers and also selected the costume for Panama at Miss Universe 2016.
 Some costumes were also elected to represent Panama in other beauty contests.

 The contest also led to the selection of Señorita Panamá World, Señorita Panamá Earth, Señorita Panamá Hispanoamerica and Señorita Panamá United Continents.
 Diana Jaén, Miss Panamá World 2015, crowned her successor, Alessandra Bueno Fontaine of Panamá Centro, as Señorita Panamá World 2016.
 Carmen Jaramillo of Panamá Oeste crowned Virginia Isabel Hernández Milachay of Panamá Centro as Señorita Panamá Earth 2016.
 Jhasmeiry Herrera Evans of Colón was crowned as Señorita Panamá Hispanoamerica 2016.

-Alessandra Bueno Fontaine represented Panama in the 66th Miss World finals at the Gaylord Convention Center in Washington D.C., on December 18, 2016.
-Hernández represented Panama at the Miss Earth 2016 pageant held on October 29, 2016 at the SM Mall of Asia Arena, Pasay, Philippines.
+Alessandra Bueno Fontaine represented Panama in the 66th Miss World finals at the Gaylord Convention Center in Washington, D.C., on December 18, 2016.
+Hernández represented Panama at the Miss Earth 2016 pageant held on October 29, 2016, at the SM Mall of Asia Arena, Pasay, Philippines.